 Sharks are an indispensable piece of marine ecosystem puzzle and they just cannot be discarded.

 These apex predators have a few natural enemies.
-They have a big role to play in maintaining the food web, far from what meets the eye.
+Far from what meets the eye, sharks have a big role to play in maintaining the food web.
+As a top predator, they have their role in maintaining the delicate balance of the marine food web.

-It is believed that eliminating sharks from the marine ecosystem would adversely impact our ocean’s health, affecting its ability to absorb carbon from the atmosphere.
+It is believed that eliminating sharks from the marine ecosystem would adversely impact seagrass beds, which are important for their ability to absorb carbon from the atmosphere and help fight climate change.

 Why are Sharks Endangered?

 Sadly, humans are responsible for the dwindling shark population.
-Increased human activity, destruction of habitat and a huge demand for shark fins, shark teeth has led to depleting populations of certain shark species so much that they are now listed endangered and some are even critically close to extinction.
+Increased human activity, destruction of habitat, ocean pollution and a huge demand for shark fins, shark teeth has led to depleting populations of certain shark species so much that they are now listed endangered and some are even critically close to extinction.

 With such a scenario at hand, raising awareness and educating people, especially youth, about this top predator can bring a positive change.

 1. Sharks have outlived dinosaurs, which roamed our planet nearly 200 million years ago and are among the oldest animals of Earth.
-These graceful creatures have been around for the past 400 million years and there is a good reason why!
+These graceful creatures have been around for more than 400 million years and there is a good reason why!

 3. Sharks do not have any bones in their bodies.
 They are cartilaginous fishes meaning their skeletons are made of cartilage not bones.
 Your nose and ear too are made of cartilage.